hirosystems/docs/clarinet-test-contract.md

           verbose: true
 ```

 Or add the steps above in your existing workflows.
+The generated code coverage output can then be
-The generated code coverage output can then be used as is with GitHub Apps like https://codecov.io.
+used as is with GitHub Apps like https://codecov.io.

 ## Extensions

-Clarinet can easily be extended by community members: open source contributions to clarinet are welcome,
+Clarinet may easily be extended by community members.
+Open source contributions to clarinet are welcome,
-but developers can also write their own Clarinet extensions if they want to integrate clarity contracts
+but you may also write your own Clarinet extensions if they you to integrate clarity contracts
-with their own tooling and workflow.
+with your own tooling and workflow.

 | Name                      | wallet access | disk write | disk read | Deployment                                                            | Description                                                                                                                                       |
 | ------------------------- | ------------- | ---------- | --------- | --------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |